aitoroses/floxide/docs/adrs/0024-mkdocs-documentation-setup.md

 ## Context

-The Flowrs project has extensive documentation in the form of ADRs, guides, and examples.
+The Floxide project has extensive documentation in the form of ADRs, guides, and examples.
 However, this documentation is currently scattered across different directories and lacks a cohesive, easily navigable structure.
 To improve the developer experience and make the documentation more accessible, we need a documentation site that:

 1. Presents all documentation in a unified, searchable format
 2. Provides clear navigation between different documentation types